tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/sqlserver_readonly_instance.html.markdown

 * `tags` - (Optional, Map) The tags of the SQL Server.
 * `voucher_ids` - (Optional, Set: [`String`]) An array of voucher IDs, currently only one can be used for a single order.
 * `vpc_id` - (Optional, String) ID of VPC.
-* `wait_switch` - (Optional, Int) The way to execute the allocation.
+* `wait_switch` - (Optional, Int, **Deprecated**) It has been deprecated from version 1.81.2.
+The way to execute the allocation.
 Supported values include: 0 - execute immediately, 1 - execute in maintenance window.

 ## Attributes Reference